In Canada, every vehicle must be insured by law, but not all auto insurance is designed for commercial use.

 What Is Commercial Non-Owned Auto Coverage?

-Non-owned commercial auto insurance provides coverage if an employee gets into an accident while using their car or other type of vehicle for work.
+Commercial non-owned auto insurance protects your business if an employee causes an accident while using their personal vehicle for work-related activities.

-However, be aware both hired and non-owned commercial auto insurance does not apply if an accident occurs with either a rented vehicle or an employee’s vehicle while commuting to and from work or if used to run personal errands.
+However, hired and non-owned commercial auto insurance generally does not apply when a vehicle is used for personal reasons, including commuting to and from work or running personal errands.

 What’s In a Basic or Mandatory Commercial Auto Insurance Policy?